atbcb/usab-uswds/news/_posts/2021-03-15-u-s-access-board-holds-first-session-of-public-forum-on-inclusive-design-of-autonomous-vehicles.md

 excerpt: The U.S. Access Board held its first of four virtual public meetings on inclusive design of autonomous vehicles (AVs) last week.
-The first session included a message from Secretary of Transportation Pete Buttigieg and presentations by guest speakers from Department of Transportation, University at Buffalo, National Mobility Equipment Dealers Association, and BraunAbility . . .
+The first session included a message from Secretary of Transportation Pete Buttigieg and presentations by . . .
 image: /images/uploads/autonomous-bus.jpg
 featured: true
 ---